 The days of simply posting a job online and landing qualified applicants are long gone.
 Today, you have to “pay-to-play.”
 But tomorrow, you’ll have to pay even more!
 Indeed, Facebook and most jobs boards have embraced the algorithm auction format of Google Ads.
 They picked up on the industry’s desperation for drivers and realized you’d spend about anything to find more candidates.
 So, they pit you against everyone else and escalate their click fees to drive up their profits.

 So, what can you do?

 Stick Out Like A Purple Cow

 Start with a Purple Cow.
-You have to find a way to stick out from the crowd.
+You have to find a way to stick out from the herd.
 The best way to stick out in a sea of nearly-identical driver advertisements is to take Seth Godin’s advice and become a Purple Cow.
 A Purple Cow is the kind of marketing that turns heads.
 It grabs your audience’s attention.

 Award-winning advertisements attract applicants who will like the jobs you have to offer – applicants who will most likely stay with you long-term.
 Start by creating your Driver Personas.
 Conduct driver stay interviews and meet with your senior drivers.
 What are they all about?
 Why have they stayed loyal for years and years, while so many others have come and gone?
 What do they like about you and your business, the freight you haul, the trucks you buy or the lanes you run?